bdnath702/Credit-Card-UI-Design/README.md

 📌 Features
 ✅ Modern credit card UI design
-✅ Uses Google Fonts for better typography
+✅ Uses Google Fonts for better typography.
 ✅ Flexible and responsive layout.
 ✅ Styled with CSS box-shadow for a realistic effect.